pac4j/play-pac4j/README.md

 &#9656; Roles / permissions - Anonymous / remember-me / (fully) authenticated - Profile type, attribute -  CORS - CSRF - Security headers - IP address, HTTP method

+3) A [**matcher**](http://www.pac4j.org/docs/matchers.html) defines whether the security must be applied and can be used for additional web processing.

-3) The `Secure` annotation and the `Security` trait protect methods while the `SecurityFilter` protects URLs by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
+4) The `Secure` annotation and the `Security` trait protect methods while the `SecurityFilter` protects URLs by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
 If the user is not authenticated, it performs authentication for direct clients or starts the login process for indirect clients

-4) The `CallbackController` finishes the login process for an indirect client
+5) The `CallbackController` finishes the login process for an indirect client

-5) The `LogoutController` logs out the user from the application and triggers the logout at the identity provider level
+6) The `LogoutController` logs out the user from the application and triggers the logout at the identity provider level

-6) The `Pac4jScalaTemplateHelper` can be used to get the user profile(s) from a Twirl template.
+7) The `Pac4jScalaTemplateHelper` can be used to get the user profile(s) from a Twirl template.

 ## Usage